swsmith310/libswsdm/README.md

 `if (f.key == "KEY") VARIABLE = f.value`

 Where `f` refers to the iterator over the `std::list<SCFS::Flag*> flags` list.
-This function should be overridden by any classes that need to use it for object-specific flags, such as your player character, but the structure should always remain the same.
+This function should be redefined by any classes that need to use it for object-specific flags, such as your player character, but the structure should always remain the same.

 `void SCFS::updateFlag(std::string k, std::string v)` - This function modifies the value of `SCFS::Flag` objects by iterating through the `flags` list to find the key that matches `k` and changing the value of that flag to `v`.
 If the flag key cannot be found, the function will fail.